Pool of Radiance: Development

 The original Pool of Radiance game shipped with a 28-page introductory booklet, which describes secrets about the game and its concepts.
 The booklet guides players through the character creation process, explaining how to create a party of adventurers.
 The game also included the 38-page Adventurer's Journal, which provides the game's background and features depictions of fliers, maps, and information that characters see in the game.

-The DOS, Macintosh and Apple II versions of Pool of Radiance include a 2-ply code wheel for translating Espruar (the elvish language) and Dethek (the dwarven language) runes into English.
+The computer versions of Pool of Radiance include a 2-ply code wheel for translating Espruar (the elvish language) and Dethek (the dwarven language) runes into English.
 Some Dethek runes have multiple different translations.
 After the title screen, a copy protection screen is displayed consisting of two runes and a line of varying appearance (a dotted line, a dashed line, or a line with alternating dots and dashes) which correspond to markings on the code wheel.
 The player is prompted to enter a five or six character code which corresponds to a five or six character word.
 In the case of a five character word, there is a number at the beginning of the word which is not entered.
 Under the lines on the wheel are slots which reveal English letters, the coded English word being determined by lining up the runes, matching the correct line appearance, and then entering the word revealed on the code wheel.
 If the player enters an incorrect code three times, the game closes itself.
 In the DOS version of Pool of Radiance, the code wheel is also used for some in-game puzzles.
 For example, in Sokol Keep the player discovers some parchment with elvish runes on it that require use of the code wheel to decipher; this is optional however, but may be used to avoid some combat with undead if the decoded words are said to them.
 In the NES version, the elvish words are given to the player deciphered without the use of the code wheel, as the NES release did not include a code wheel.